 This is an exciting opportunity to become an intern with an award winning arts Education Company.

 We are always looking for enthusiastic and creative Interns for part time positions, to support our small, core team in day-to-day operations.
-The ideal candidate would help us deliver our weekly satellite workshops, funded, and community projects in both the preparation stage and in workshop assistance.
-They would also play an important role in maintaining the smooth running of the office, and therefore must be proficient in Microsoft Office and have good written English.
+The ideal candidate would help us deliver our weekly workshops, funded, and community projects in both the preparation stage and in workshop assistance.
+They would also play an important role in maintaining the smooth running of the office, and therefore must be computer literate and have good written English.

 The opportunity to train as an Art and Drama facilitator will be available to those candidates who are committed, energetic and creative.
 The candidate should have previous experience of working with children of all ages, be self-motivated, organised and have a passion for arts and/or education.

 If you feel like you fit this job description then this is a great opportunity for you to widen your skill set, get amazing experience from an award-winning organisation and enhance your CV.

 - Expenses to be paid at £15 per day.